BOOKS so far...

-I offer creative-writing workshops for schools, libraries and other venues, and also give one-to-one tuition to adults who would like to write for children (see Visits and Events).
+I offer creative-writing workshops for schools, libraries and other venues (see Visits and Events).

 I am a specialist in twentieth and twenty-first century French literature with fifteen years experience in Higher Education.
 After my postgraduate study, I was appointed as the Hamilton Junior Research Fellow in French at The Queen’s College Oxford.
 I have taught undergraduate and postgraduate students at King’s College London, the University of Oxford, the University of Southampton and, most recently, was a Senior Lecturer at Queen Mary University of London.
 My first book Voices and Veils: Feminism and Islam in French Women’s Writing and Activism was one of four books shortlisted for the 2011 Gapper Book Prize for the best book published in French Studies in Great Britain and Northern Ireland.
 More recently I was awarded a Leverhulme Research Fellowship to complete work on my current book Oulipography: Life as Creative Constraint.
 This book looks at the autobiographical writing of members of the French experimental writing collective the OuLiPo.
 I have now left full-time academia to focus on my writing for children.
 However, I continue to teach in Oxford where I live, most notably on the Exeter College Summer Program for which I offer a lecture series on post-war French writing and film.

 I have taught translation from French into English throughout my fifteen-year career in Higher Education.
 I welcome opportunities to translate French language texts and would be particularly keen to specialise in the translation of writing for children.